Transportation in Edmonton: Highways and freeways

-Anthony Henday Drive is a main freeway that encircles the city which was completed in 2016.
+Anthony Henday Drive (Highway 216) is Edmonton's main freeway beltway that encircles the city for 78 km.
+Construction began with the southwest leg, which opened in 2006 and extended east the following year.
+The final section—the northeast leg—opened on October 1, 2016, to complete six lanes of divided freeway around Edmonton.
 Whitemud Drive is an east–west freeway in the southern part of the city within the bounds of the Henday.
 Sherwood Park Freeway is a 7.1 km freeway in east Edmonton.
-Yellowhead Trail, a major east-west road in north Edmonton, is currently being upgraded to a full controlled-access road which 0 at-grade intersection will be present.
+Yellowhead Trail, a major east-west road in north Edmonton, is planned to be rebuilt into a full controlled-access freeway; as of 2024, it has ten interchanges and several signalized and uncontrolled intersections.